HugeCoderGuy/HugeCoderGuy/README.md

 </a>
 </p>

-### Desk Sensor Suite (6/2022)
+### Desk Sensor Suite (C++)
 <p align="center">
 <img src="https://media.giphy.com/media/VxLLXeweBaHsRnHc60/giphy-downsized-large.gif">
 </p>
 Your classic arduino project with an IOT twist.
-I designed the housing in Solidworks, built the circuit with some trial and error, and integrated everything in Cpp myself.
-Many of the features can be seen above, but many more can be found in the link below ;)
+I designed the housing in Solidworks, built the circuit with some trial and error, and integrated everything in C++ myself.
+Many of the features can be seen above, but many more can be found in the link below.
+Biggest challenge of this project was probably integrating the ThingSpeak API with the ESP8266 wifi module serial protocols.
 <p align="center">

   <a href="https://github.com/HugeCoderGuy/Desk_Sensor_Suite">